mechmotum/mechmotum.github.io/content/setup-development-environment.rst

 At some point you may want a specific set of packages at possibly specific versions for a project, paper, collaboration, etc. and these will likely be in conflict with what you have installed in your base environment.
-For every specific project I work on, I create a conda virtual environment with the subset of packages I need for that project.
+For every specific project I work on, I create a Conda virtual environment with the subset of packages I need for that project.
 I first create a directory/folder on my computer for the project that, in its most basic form, looks like::